influxdata/docs-v2/content/v2.0/reference/glossary.md

 | cliff@influxdata.com | start  |
 | cliff@influxdata.com | finish |

-Note that, in some cases, simply performing that multiplication may overestimate series cardinality because of the presence of dependent tags.
-Dependent tags are tags that are scoped by another tag and do not increase series cardinality.
+In some cases, performing this multiplication may overestimate series cardinality because of the presence of dependent tags.
+Dependent tags are scoped by another tag and do not increase series cardinality.
 If we add the tag `firstname` to the example above, the series cardinality would not be 18 (3 * 2 * 3 = 18).
-It would remain unchanged at 6, as `firstname` is already scoped by the `email` tag:
+The series cardinality would remain unchanged at 6, as `firstname` is already scoped by the `email` tag:

 | email                 | status | firstname |
 | :-------------------- | :----- | :-------- |